kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-27-Kenji-and-Adri-on-Emei-Shan.md

 ## Epilogue

-Later on that night I decided to reward myself for two days of good exercise with a massage at the one fancy hotel in Emei.
+Later on that night I decided to reward myself for two days of good exercise with a massage at the one fancy hotel in Baoguo.
 What I got was the absolute least relaxing massage I've ever had in my life.
 The room itself was gorgeous, the massage chairs were soft, clean, and comfy, and the masseuse seemed to know what she was doing&mdash;at least, when she wasn't checking messages on her cell phone.
 But man, is it difficult to relax when four hotel employees are watching Chinese sitcoms on TV with the volume at full blast in the same room where you're getting your massage, all while eating, burping, clearing their throats, and spitting directly on that gorgeous marble floor.

 WTF, China?